osandov/drgn/docs/api_reference.rst

     variables, constants, or functions).
 This is usually done with the :meth:`[] <__getitem__>` operator.

-    This class cannot be constructed directly.
-Instead, use one of the :ref:`api-program-constructors`.
+    This class can be constructed directly, but it is usually more convenient to use one of the :ref:`api-program-constructors`.

+    :param Architecture arch: The architecture of the program.

     .. attribute:: flags